xenosyn/Haskell-compiled-language/README.md

 # ECM2418 Coursework 2021

-This is the template project for the ECM2418 coursework for 2021.
-It consists of three folders:
+This is project that I had to build for my Computers , Languages and representations module It consists of three folders:
 - *src* contains templates for the three main modules: Compiler.hs, Interpreter.hs, and StackMachine.hs.
 - *test* contains a simple testsuite which allows you to check that your code satisfies minimum criteria.